-Bridewell have been working in data privacy for over 20 years and have experienced data privacy consultants, industry proven methodologies and have supported several organisations in various sectors of industry in complying with applicable privacy requirements.
+Bridewell’s GDPR consultants have been working in data privacy for over 20 years and have experienced data privacy consultants, industry proven methodologies and have supported several organisations in various sectors of industry in complying with applicable privacy and GDPR requirements.
 We have individuals with leading privacy experience and certifications such as the Chartered Information Privacy Professional / Europe (CIPP/E), Chartered Information Privacy Technologist (CIPT) and Data Protection Practitioner (PC.dp) as well as certifications in the new General Data Protection Regulation.
-We pride ourselves on acting as a trusted advisor for our clients and being able to interpret privacy legislation and ensure it is practically implemented into our client’s business operations.
+We pride ourselves on acting as a trusted advisor for our clients and being able to interpret privacy legislation and ensure it is practically implemented into our client’s business operations to be GDPR compliant.

-Our GDPR Readiness modules offers the following to organisations: –
+Our GDPR Readiness modules offers the following GDPR compliance to organisations: –

 - GDPR – Enterprise Readiness Assessment